OpenFn/blog/_posts/2020-07-02-allow-yourself-to-fail.md

 featured: true
 ---

 Hi all, this is a very short post with a simple message: design for failure.
+I want to talk for one moment about the importance of upserts and a funny developer term called "idempotence."

 We just extended our [language-mssql adaptor](https://github.com/OpenFn/language-mssql) with a custom function that allows upserts (an `upsert` is when you either insert a new record or update an existing record based on some identifier).
 Before, you'd need to write something tedious like:

 ```js